New Code NLP

 What is New Code NLP?

-The New NLP- (New Code NLP), is a two-day weekend class with Master NLP Trainer, Bill Thomason.
+The New NLP- (New Code NLP), is a 1-day weekend class with Master NLP Trainer, Bill Thomason or one of his certified NLP staff trainers.

 Learn five specific patterns to eliminate old limiting programming and install patterns at a whole brain level that rev up your energy, your abilities, and your results.